JJ-Vice/TryBeforeYouBias/README.md

 Available: https://arxiv.org/abs/2312.13053

-A hosted version of the application (with comparisons with other user evaluations) is available as a [HuggingFace Space](https://huggingface.co/spaces/JVice/try-before-you-bias), currently running on an NVIDIA T4 GPI.
+A hosted version of the application (with comparisons with other user evaluations) is available as a [HuggingFace Space](https://huggingface.co/spaces/JVice/try-before-you-bias), currently running on an NVIDIA T4 GPU.
 A video series with demonstrations is available on [YouTube](https://www.youtube.com/watch?v=3pKWilbPjzU).

 While the HuggingFace space is more regularly maintained and allows you to store and compare your evaluations to other evaluations, this version allows for a local clone that can be experimented on.